SKAHP/One-Engi/kant-on-testimony.md

 it introduces a systematic error.
 As Kant already noted, in a somewhat aphoristic

-manner, in his Reflexionen: ‘Error in principles is greater than in their application,
+manner, in his Reflexionen:_** ‘Error in principles is greater than in their application,**_

-\[...\] violation of grammar worse than vocabularies \(worst in logic\).’24 In the light of
+_**\[...\] violation of grammar worse than vocabularies \(worst in logic\).’**_

-Kant’s emphasis, throughout his philosophy, on the importance of \(law-like\) rules
+In the light of Kant’s emphasis, throughout his philosophy, on the importance of **\(law-like\) rules**

-that should structure, and govern, thought and action, it seems plausible to argue
+that **should structure, and govern, thought and action**, it seems plausible to argue

 that these examples indicate that, in the case of competence, too, it is systematic

-failures – due to a lack of rule-guidedness – rather than accidental failures that are of
+failures –** due to a lack of rule-guidedness **–_ rather than accidental failures that are of_

-philosophical significance.
-Whereas accidental failures merely indicate the fallibility
+_philosophical significance._ Whereas accidental failures merely indicate the fallibility

-of experience in general, systematic failures pose a more general threat to knowledge
+of experience in general, **systematic failures pose a more general threat to knowledge**

+**acquisition. **
-acquisition.
-Mental illness, for example, casts doubt on the competence of a person

-\(AA, VII, 202-220\), but not so much because it necessarily generates false beliefs as

-because it shows a lack of rule-guidedness on the part of the speaker.
-Thus,
+_**Mental illness, for example, casts doubt on the competence  much because it necessarily generates false beliefs as because it shows a lack of rule-guidedness on the part of the spea**_

-competence, when analysed in terms of Tüchtigkeit, is not a statistical point about

-someone’s being right more often than wrong, but requires the presence of an

-adequate ‘rule-guidedness’ of reasoning and observation.
-As mentioned earlier,

-according to Kant spelling out what these rules are does not fall within the remit of
+As mentioned earlier, according to Kant spelling out what these rules are does not fall within the

-logic.
+remit of logic.
 However, this does not preclude the possibility of further characterisation by

 other means, and one such attempt will be discussed in a later section.

-Kant, as is evident from this discussion, does not attempt to justify testimony by
+Kant, as is evident from this discussion, **does not attempt to justify testimony by**

-accumulating empirical evidence of its reliability.
-In this, as well as in his rejection of
+**accumulating empirical evidence of its reliability.** In this, as well as in his rejection of

 probabilistic concepts in assessing testimony, he differs from other philosophers,